Nathan Healy

 Ohio Solar Incentives

-Property tax exemptions protect homeowners from increased taxes on solar system value.
-Net metering allows excess energy to offset future bills at retail rates.
+Property tax exemptions protect you from increased taxes on your home’s added solar value.
+Net metering lets you earn credits for excess energy your system produces.

 $7,014